 Finally, Big Agnes' signature, integrated mtnGLO lighting is a great idea.
 We wish there was more of it.
 The initial setup gives you one strand that runs left to right across the top of the tent, and that's it.
 Sure, it gives off light, but if you're looking to read a book, or possibly even play cards without squinting too much, you're going to need more.
 Don't worry though, you can always get more mtnGLO light strands, for a price.
 You can move the mtnGLO lights to suit your needs, which is nice.
 Again, we love the lights, it'd just be nice if the Titan 6 came with say, three strands instead of one.

 The fly.
 Where do we begin?
 First off, the standard Titan 6 mtnGLO only comes with the basic fly.
 It covers the sides nearly to the dirt and gives you just a small sun shade over each door.
-If you want a spacious vestibule, very similar in shape and size to the one that comes standard on the Tensleep Station and the North Face Wawona 6, you'll be out another $180, and that vestibule is nice.
+If you want a spacious vestibule, very similar in shape and size to the one that comes standard on The North Face Wawona 6, you'll be out another $180, and that vestibule is nice.
 Just like the Wawona, it extends out horizontally from the tent and needs to be staked, but once it's up you can keep bikes and camp furniture out of the elements, or just set up a couple chairs and a small table and enjoy your afternoon cocktail out of whatever the weather may throw at you.